Leonardo-Boss/suckless-site/sta.li/faq.md

 the slower it'll start, regardless if the libraries are preloaded or not.
 This also means that usually big static executables (which we try to avoid) easily outperform dynamic executables with lots of dependencies.
-If a big statically executable is already running, executed another one is nearly instantaniously, because the payload is already in the memory.
+If a big static executable is already running, executed another one is nearly instantaniously, because the payload is already in the memory.
 In the dynamic case the startup is not instantaniously because the dynamic linker has to make sure that there were no updates in the dependencies.